Will today bring you to the board game-themed park or the one with the salmon slide?

 Saint Edward State Park

-Good to know: Be sure to bring along your Discover Pass to avoid the $10 day fee.
+Good to know: Be sure to bring along your Discover Pass.

 Miner’s Corner County Park